+Chapter Four

+Result and Discussion

+4.1 Introduction

+This chapter presents the analysis of the data collected for this study via a document review, a questionnaire & an interview survey.
+The results obtained from the respondents and cases are generally categorized into two that are survey questionnaires and case studies the collected data are then analyzed, discussed, and presented respectively.
+Based on the order of the respective research objectives the data’s are analyzed and interpreted.
+Consecutively, the case studies are then analyzed and presented to further insight and in-depth understanding regarding the constructs of the study and to triangulate the quantitative findings.

-and casesBased the data’s are analyzed and interpreted4.2 questionnaires Respondents
+4.2 Profile of the questionnaires Respondents

 In this study, a total of 107 questionnaires were distributed to different professionals related to Claim handling process those involved in federal road construction projects.
 From this 80 questionnaire were returned 2 of them were invalid the rest 78 used for the analysis.
 Among the respondents, 21(26.92%) were from the client, 24(30.76%) were from the consultants, and 33 (42.3%) were from contractors.